+barplot(pgeom(x,0.25), names.arg=x)

+...and a means of generating random values from the distribution:

 '''

-barplot(pgeom(x, 0.25), names.arg = x)

-'''

-... and a means of generating random values from the distribution:

-'''

 rgeom(10, 0.25)

-[1] 8 3 4 0 0 0 1 2 1 6
+[1] 3 0 6 0 0 0 3 0 0 0

 '''

-Note that the distribution is defined as the number of (discrete) trials between successful outcomes.
-This implies that the distribution is defined for x = 0.
+Note that the distribution is defined as the number of (discrete) intervals between successes of Bernoulli trials.
+This implies that the distribution is defined for x=0.
 In fact, the value of the distribution at x=0 should be obvious...

-In addition to the d, p, and r functions, R has a quantile function for each distribution.
+In addition to the 'd', 'p', and 'r' functions, R has a quantile function for each distribution.
+We saw this in an earlier section for the normal distribution (recall the qnorm function for producing quantiles of the normal distribution).

-Example: Assuming two heterozygotic parents and classical Mendelian inheritance, how many offspring would you have to breed to be 95% sure that at least one will express a recessive phenotype?
+Example: Assuming two heterozygotic parents, how many offspring would you have to breed to be 95% sure that at least one will express a recessive phenotype?